wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 ![](@attachment/Clipboard_2020-02-24-19-45-17.png) 10:15

 Why would this be useful?

-We can do things like listen for a click, and when someone clicks on it, we can alert them.
+This is useful because we can do things like listen for a click on an element, and when someone clicks on it, we can alert them.

+Take the following code for example 👇

 ```js
 custom.addEventListener('click', function(){